 1/1.5/2.2 Studies on possible regulatory options in the band 470-694 MHz

-Sharing and compatibility studies for possible regulatory options in the band 470-694 MHz are required between the broadcasting service and the mobile (except aeronautical mobile) services and for the relevant protection of other systems in the band.
+Sharing and compatibility studies within the band 470-694 MHz are required between the broadcasting service and the mobile (except aeronautical mobile) services as well as with other primary services for the relevant protection.

 Based on the decision by CPM23-1 ITU-R TG 6/1 deals with sharing and compatibility studies based on the characteristics and parameters provided by relevant ITU-R Working Parties.
 Summaries of such studies are outlined in Section 3.